 Sometimes, I add a bit of milk for the different taste.
 I am actually doing this more and more often now, using low fat milk and no longer adding honey.
 It works great.

 So while I am sure that it wasn’t the coffee that helped me reverse my fatty liver, as I was following my recommended diet, exercising, sleeping more and losing a lot of weight, at the very worst it didn’t do any harm.

-Coffee could even help your quest to reverse your fatty liver, so unless you have other medical conditions that prevent you from having it, just enjoy your coffee!
-It’s one of the things you don’t have to give up after being diagnosed.
+Coffee could even help your quest to reverse your condition, so unless you have other medical conditions that prevent you from having it, just enjoy your daily cup!
+Even if you can only drink decaf, it’s still good.

 But always consider how you drink your coffee: with minimal (ideally zero) sweeteners added to it, black or just with some low fat milk added to the mix.

 And if you also enjoy drinking tea, there are even more good news for you – so make sure you read my article about green tea and fatty liver or a more generic one sharing the best types of teas for fatty liver disease.

 I was diagnosed with a fatty liver back in 2014 and managed to reverse it by mid-2015.
 Since then, I’ve been studying it, continuously updating my knowledge with the latest scientific findings and practical approaches to give others the help they need to reverse their condition.